 Social Security Disability Insurance, or SSDI, and Supplemental Security Income, or SSI, are both programs funded federally and managed through the Social Security Administration.
 They are both designed to support people who have disabilities which prevent them from working.

 The main difference between Social Security Disability Insurance and Supplemental Security Income is the revenue source through which they are funded.
 SSDI is funded through FICA and Social Security taxes.
 SSI is not financed through Social Security, but rather through general tax revenues.
 The qualifications for SSDI and SSI also differ.

-SSDI or Social Security Disability Insurance, will help you if you have a long history of work, and you have paid into Social Security in prior work years.
-You also need to have been working for five of the last ten years.
+SSDI, or Social Security Disability Insurance, will help you if you have a long history of work, and you have paid into Social Security in prior work years.
+To qualify for SSDI, you also need to have been working for five of the last ten years.
 SSDI will help if you are severely disabled and can't be employed in your field of work.
 Your medical issue must meet the Social Security disability guidelines, and SSDI will pay eligible family members, as well.

 Supplemental Security Income, or SSI, will support you if you have low income and few resources.
 It will give you cash for your basic needs, like shelter, clothing, and food.
 SSI pays out money based mainly on your monetary need.
 The program will award benefits if you have low income and are 65 or older, if you are disabled due to a medical condition, or if you are blind.